 Helicopter travel between The Ranch property and regional locations can be arranged through The Ranch’s transportation partners.

 We encourage guests to stay for a minimum of five to seven nights in order to take advantage of all the activities and dining experiences The Ranch has to offer.
 Please refer our rates page to view any minimum night stay restrictions based on the season you would like to visit.
-During the summer months and seasonal celebrations, such as Memorial Day Weekend, the Fourth of July, Christmas and New Year’s Eve, we host an extended itinerary of special events, which may include stagecoach and sleigh rides, a rodeo, a barn dance, group yoga classes and unique dining experiences in the Buckle Barn.
+During the summer months and seasonal celebrations, such as Memorial Day Weekend, the Fourth of July, Christmas and New Year’s Eve, we host an extended itinerary of special events, which may include stagecoach and sleigh rides, a rodeo, a barn dance, and unique dining experiences in the Buckle Barn.
 Staying a full week ensures that you will be able to experience more of our all-inclusive weekly experiences.
-You will also have more time to enjoy our Granite Spa treatments and mind & body classes as well as our off-Ranch excursions such as sapphire mining.
+You will also have more time to enjoy our The Spa at Rock Creek treatments and mind & body classes as well as our off-Ranch excursions such as float trips.

 Located at 5,200 feet, The Ranch has a typical mountain climate.